Serie A golden boy Icardi looking to shine on bigger stage | Malay Mail

 He gave each of his teammates a Rolex watch to thank them for helping him reach the mark for the second time in his career, saying “without you it would have not been possible” in a post on Instagram.

-Inter take on PSV Eindhoven in the Champions League on Tuesday in a crucial game for the club’s progress in the competition they returned to this season for the first time since 2011-12.
+Icardi will play his 200th game for Inter on Tuesday when Inter take on PSV Eindhoven in the Champions League in a crucial game for the club’s progress in the competition they returned to this season for the first time since 2011-12.

-Icardi scored his first Champions League goal in a 2-1 home win over Tottenham, but the Italian club lost away to the English side, with both level on seven points.
+Icardi scored his third Champions League goal in Inter’s 2-1 home win over Tottenham, but the Italians lost away to the English side, with both level on seven points.

 Inter will finish second and qualify for the knockout rounds if they pick up more points than Spurs manage away to group winners Barcelona.